Divyansh-b12/RandomPeopleStatistics/README.md

 Use your client to return statistics on the stored objects.
 Give the average age of the 10 users (use the date_of_birth property to determine age).
 Return the top 5 oldest from the cache and the top 5 youngest from the cache.

+Please use the `typing` module and provide docstrings for all functions.